 To effectively remove blood stains from the carpet, one should start by employing cold water, as it helps to prevent the blood from setting further into the fibres.

-Utilizing blotting techniques is essential to avoid pushing the stain deeper, ensuring that the carpet's integrity is maintained.
+Utilising blotting techniques is essential to avoid pushing the stain deeper, ensuring that the carpet's integrity is maintained.

 Additionally, applying white vinegar can expedite stain removal, thanks to its natural properties that break down the blood's components efficiently.

-Although it may seem counterintuitive to use cold water on stains, it is an important first step in effectively removing blood from carpet fibres.
+Although it may seem counterintuitive to use cold water on stains, it is an essential first step in effectively removing blood from carpet fibres.
 Cold water helps prevent blood from coagulating, making it easier to clean blood from the carpet.

 To address a fresh blood stain, one should promptly apply cold water using a clean cloth.
 Gently blot the stain to absorb excess blood, ensuring not to rub, as it may spread the stain further.